-With the tragic passing of the world-renowned producer and DJ, Avicii, last April - the "glitz and glamour" of touring was finally put under a microscope and the stress and damage it can do was brought to light.
-The truth is - it is fun in the beginning, but eventually as demand and popularity increase you find yourself doing multiple shows a weekend in various parts of the world with your time spent mostly in the air flying to and from gigs.
-Lack of sleep and sustenance, combined with partying makes it very hard to then find time to work on your own productions.
+With the tragic passing of the world-renowned producer and DJ, Avicii, last April - the "glitz and glamour" of touring is finally put under a microscope and the stress and damage it can do brought to light.
+The truth is: it is fun in the beginning, but eventually as demand and popularity increase you find yourself doing multiple shows a weekend in various parts of the world with your time spent mostly in the air flying to and from gigs.
+Lack of sleep and proper sustenance, combined with partying makes it very hard to then find time to work on your own productions.

 Many people at the top of the music industry worry less about your health and more about the income coming in.
 This will leave the artist on their own to know when to need to take a minute.
 Many individuals find themselves susceptible to substance abuse and eventually become dependent on various drugs to keep awake and performing.
-There is a dark side to the life of a touring artist that fan's are not prone to being exposed to.
+There is a dark side to the life of a touring artist that fan's aren't generally exposed to.

 Brooklyn-based and critically acclaimed rising-star producer, Brian Cid, gave us an honest understanding of the mental and emotional challenges that come from being a DJ/producer.
 Having spent three years on his debut album this past December, Meteorite Man out on Balance Music, he is no stranger to giving 110% to his career and letting his health take a backseat for the ride.
-Prior to his recent success, he was an audio engineer in a decade long career that involved working with some of hip-hop and pop's biggest stars, which comes with demands of its own.
+Prior to his recent success, he was an audio engineer in a decade long career that involved working with some of hip-hop and pop's biggest stars.

-With experiences in different worlds within the music industry, Brian Cid gives us the truth on what challenges you may face as a DJ/Producer and some ways that you can teach yourself to recognize and practice self-care in a well-balanced work lifestyle:
+With experiences in different worlds within the music industry, Brian Cid gives us the truth on what challenges you may face as a DJ/Producer and some ways that you can teach yourself to recognize problems and practice self-care in a well-balanced work lifestyle.

 What are the biggest challenges DJs face?